guihongwan/guihongwan.github.io/_pages/about.md

   - /about.html
 ---
-I am a Ph.D candidate working with Prof. [Haim Schweitzer](https://personal.utdallas.edu/~haim/) at The University of Texas at Dallas.
+I am a Ph.D candidate working with Prof. [Haim Schweitzer](https://personal.utdallas.edu/~haim/) at University of Texas at Dallas.
 My research interests are in data science with applications to computer vision and machine learning.
 I am interested in algorithms for efficiently processing, modeling,